standard-fish/creative-racket-2022/README.md

-# Creative Racket competition 2022
+# Creative Racket Competition 2022

 *This is a community organised event*